How to Report Crypto Losses on Your Taxes

 You can use crypto losses to offset capital gains (including future capital gains if there is applicable carryover) and/or to deduct up to $3,000 from your income.

-There are two ways in which reporting crypto losses can lower your taxes: one is through income tax deductions, the other is through offsetting capital gains.
+There are two ways in which reporting crypto losses can lower your crypto taxes: one is through income tax deductions, and the other is to offset capital gains.

 Income tax deduction